-It is particularly worth noting that Mikasa is one of only about 15 companies in Japan that have been certified as a manufacturer of industrial control panels under the UL 508A standard.
-At present, larger firms and other companies that make mass-produced items account for the majority of certified plants in Japan.
+It is particularly worth noting that Mikasa is one of only 15 companies in Japan that have been certified as a manufacturer of industrial control panels under the UL 508A standard.
+Larger firms and other companies that make mass-produced items account for the majority of certified plants in Japan.

-However, major companies in North America often give this standard as a condition of purchasing and, depending on the state, it has compelling force when certification is an essential requirement.
-Consequentially, Mikasa has a great advantage over other, non-certified plants.
+Mikasa, a small company that manufactures individual panels depending on the needs of their customers, are an extremely rare and precious case.
+Many big enterprisers in North America requires these certification when purchasing foreign products, and depending on the state, it has compelling force when certification is an essential requirement.
+Consequentially, Mikasa has a great advantage over other non-certified companies.

-Shigeki Ishida, the company’s president, says: “We handle a wide variety of control panels, ranging from one offs to mass produced items.
+Shigeki Ishida, President of Mikasa, says: “We handle a wide variety of control panels, ranging from one offs to mass produced items.
 We mainly produce control panels for machinery and equipment manufacturers in Japan.
-These companies are expected to accelerate their overseas expansion, and we in the control panel industry need to be able to design and produce products that are compliant with overseas standards.
-However, even though I say “overseas” as if it were one thing, customer locations are wide-ranging, including the West and ASEAN, and so the electrical standards have to conform to each destination.
+These companies are expected to accelerate their overseas expansion, and we in the control panel industry need to be able to design and produce products that are compliant with overseas standards.”

-Moreover, cooperation with our business partners in each region has boosted our ability to offer programming of foreign-made programmable logic controllers (PLCs).
-Plus, we have made arrangements for our business partners to provide maintenance and other after-sales services after products have been shipped overseas, in order to ensure that our customers can receive the same full-scale services as in Japan.
+Cooperation with our business partners in each region has allowed Mikasa to offer foreign-made programmable logic controllers (PLCs).
+Business partners could also provide maintenance and after-sales services after products are exported overseas, in order to ensure that our customers can receive the same full-scale services as in Japan.

 What makes it possible for a small control panel manufacturer in Aichi, Japan to do business alongside European business giants?
 The secret lies in Miaksa’s ability to provide drafts, proposals, and planning, and in the pull-based business style that has kept it in the lead.

-The image of an old plant with triangular, slate roofs and concrete floors is usually what comes up when people in Japan think of a control panel manufacturer.
-But Mikasa’s head office has a showroom displaying control panel demo machines containing foreign electrical parts.
-The atmosphere is like that of a distributor for luxury foreign cars.
-Furthermore, Mikasa runs 13 kinds of websites, including seigyobann.com (“seigyobann” is equivalent to “control panel” in English), publishes handbooks, and holds seminars across the country.
-It makes aggressive efforts to disseminate information.
-“People [in Japan] are often told to work twice as hard as others, but if you work 13 times harder than others, you can gather that much more information and differentiate yourself from the competition,” Ishida says with a laugh.
-The information held by Mikasa is unbeatable and is one of the company’s solid strong points.
+Traditional image of a control panel manufacturer is somewhat old with triangular, slate roofs and concrete floors.
+But Mikasa’s head office is different.
+You will understand once you visit, but their office is just like a distributor for luxury foreign cars, showcasing control panel demo machines with foreign electrical parts.
+Mikasa also runs 13 websites including seigyobann.com (“seigyobann” is equivalent to “control panel” in English), publishes magazines, and holds nationwide seminars.
+They aggressively work to disseminate information.
+“People [in Japan] are often told to work twice as hard as others, but if you work 13 times harder than others, you can gather that much more information and differentiate yourself from the competition,” Ishida laughs.

-Business: Design and production of, and incidental work related to control panels for facilities and industrial equipment.
-Risk analysis, document production, and evaluation testing according to the laws and standards of each destination country.
+Business: Design and production of control panels, risk analysis, document production, and evaluation testing according to the laws and standards of each destination country